woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 3.5.4 - 2019-01-xx =
+* Tweak - Allow limited html in woocommerce_rating_filter_count filter. #21904
+* Fix - Remove use of non-existing `WC_REST_Dev_Setting_Options_Controller` class. #22121
+* Fix - Fix edge case where `get_plugins` would not have the custom WooCommerce plugin headers if `get_plugins` was called early. #21669
+* Fix - Prevent PHP warning when deprecated user meta starts with uppercase. #21943
+* Fix - Fixed support for multiple query parameters translated to meta queries via REST API requests. #22108

 = 3.5.3 - 2018-12-20 =
 * Fix - Fix orders list in the admin after a change introduced in WordPress 5.0.2. #22273